gergelyk/pymiscutils/docs/source/iter.rst

 islast
 ------

 This class should be used by analogy to the one described in isfirst_.
-Please note that :code:`islast` invokes :code:`len` function on the original iterator, which means that the iterator must provide this functionality.
+Please note that ``islast`` invokes ``len`` function on the original iterator, which means that the iterator must provide this functionality.

 For example: